-The 2011 inspection of the LUCs at LF044 found the berm to be in good to excellent physical condition.
+The 2013 inspection of the LUCs at LF044 found the berm to be in good to excellent physical condition.
 However, there are secondary containment walls next to the LF044 berm that are designed to capture and hold 110% of the contents of the new tanks.
 These walls are much larger than the LF044 berm.
 As a result, the berm no longer serves its original purpose, which was to prevent the flow of contaminated sediment into nearby vernal pools.
-This is because the contaminated materials next to the berm have been removed, and the amount of land between the berm and the secondary containment walls is very small, so a large amount of water will not accumulate between the berm and the containment walls.
-It is likely that the base will seek regulatory concurrence to remove the requirement for a berm from the LF044 controlled area, once construction is complete.
+This is because the contaminated materials next to the berm have been removed, and the amount of land between the berm and the secondary containment walls is very small (as shown in Photograph 10), so a large amount of water will not accumulate between the berm and the containment walls.
+It is likely that the base will seek regulatory concurrence to remove the requirement for a berm from the LF044 controlled area in the upcoming joint Travis/Kinder Morgan report.

-The AST facility construction contractor received a considerable amount of environmental oversight from the Asset Management Flight during the 2010 summer construction season and to a lesser degree in 2011, and the environmental project managers attended project review meetings, starting in late spring of 2010.
-On average, the LF044 controlled area was visited once a week in 2011.
+The AST facility construction contractor received a considerable amount of environmental oversight from the Asset Management Flight during the 2010 and 2011 summer construction seasons, primarily consisting of attendance in project review meetings and signing non-hazardous waste manifests.
+This level of involvement dropped when the tank facility construction was complete.
+On average, the LF044 controlled area was visited once a quarter in 2013.

-11.0 Railhead Munitions Staging Area (SS046)
+10.0 Railhead Munitions Staging Area (SS046)